yiannisha/youtube-scraper/README.md

 url2<br>
 url3<br>
 ...

+## Adding max results to return:<br>
+You can pass the optional max results argument by running run.sh like above but adding the number of the max results third.<br>
+Example: `youtube-scraper/run.sh sample.csv urls.txt 3`<br>

+This will do exactly the same job as the command above, but it will automatically stop when it reaches 3 scraped videos.<br>

+<br><br>
 You can view the progress of the program while running here: https://console.apify.com/actors/runs

 # Extracting data from JSON files